olostep/n8n-nodes-olostep/README.md

 # n8n-nodes-olostep

-The Olostep n8n integration brings powerful web scraping capabilities to n8n workflows.
-Build automated workflows that extract, monitor, and process web data from any website without writing code.
+The Olostep n8n integration brings powerful web search, scraping, and crawling capabilities to n8n workflows.
+Build automated workflows that search, extract, and structure web data from any website without writing code.

-Olostep is a web scraping, crawling, and search API that extracts structured web data from any website in real time.
+Olostep is a web search, scraping, and crawling API that extracts structured web data from any website in real time.
 Perfect for automating research workflows, monitoring competitors, and collecting data at scale.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.